spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 ## Force Delete a Cluster

 If a cluster is stuck in the Deletion state for a minimum of 15 minutes it becomes eligible for force deletion.
-You can force delete a cluster from the tenant and project admin scope.
-To force delete a cluster follow the same steps outlined in [Delete a MAAS Cluster](/clusters/data-center/maas/create-manage-maas-clusters#deleteamaascluster).
+You can force delete a cluster from the tenant and project admin scopes.
+To force delete a cluster, follow the same steps outlined in [Delete a MAAS Cluster](/clusters/data-center/maas/create-manage-maas-clusters#deleteamaascluster).
 After 15 minutes, a **Force Delete Cluster** option is available in the **Settings drop-down menu**.
 The drop-down menu will provide you with an estimated remaining duration before the force deletion becomes available.

 <br />